 - You will see a lot of applied logic.
 Software development is all about using logic to find the simplest, most elegant solution for a certain problem.
 And once that problem is found, the solution is encoded in a logically structured sequence to perform the desired outcome.
 With low-code tools, you will be exposed to that logic and sequencing, and it can help you get a feel for the bigger picture of the low-code project you’re studying.
 This is part of how you learn logical approaches that you’ll carry into future projects.

 What Else Should You Learn?

 Well, that depends on your goals.
 Those who hope to work in an agency that provides outsourced IT and coding services for other companies need to learn the basics above, and then continue taking on one programming language after another to satisfy a broad array of clients.
-Those who want to specialize in, say, blockchain, eCommerce, or AI fundamentals, need mastery of more specific skill sets that are frequently used in those industries.
+Those who want to specialize in, say, blockchain and cryptocurrencies, eCommerce, or AI fundamentals, need mastery of more specific skill sets that are frequently used in those industries.

 Also, businesses frequently want their newly developed software to interface with their existing infrastructure, which could be anything from proprietary operations software to SaaS applications such as QuickBooks or Salesforce.
 So, even though you might not be coding directly in those programs, you’ll eventually want to understand how their back-end systems work.